New to Canada hub

 Read this before opening your first Canadian account.

 Your first Canadian bank account affects rent, paycheques, transfers, phone bills, credit cards, and sometimes welcome bonuses.
-For French newcomers, the biggest adjustment is that Canadian banking is split into several tools.
+For newcomers, the biggest adjustment is that Canadian banking is split into several tools.

 What you need first